GMAT Quantitative Reasoning 2025: Syllabus, Preparation Tips & Scoring

 GMAT_Quantitative_Reasoning

-GMAT Quantitative Reasoning questions are based on Arithmetic and Elementary Algebra.
-GMAT Syllabus for Quant includes 21 multiple-choice questions.
-You have to cover various topics like Number System, Averages and Linear Equations.
-To solve the question, you must avoid long calculations.
-You can follow the table below to get an idea of the topics of GMAT Problem Solving:
+GMAT Quantitative Reasoning questions are mainly based on Arithmetic and Algebra.
+The syllabus includes 21 multiple-choice questions covering key topics like Number Systems, Averages, and Linear Equations.
+To solve these questions efficiently, you should avoid lengthy calculations and use smart techniques.
+Refer to the table below for a clear overview of important topics in GMAT problem-solving.

 Number systems Permutation and combination